nest-desktop/nest-desktop/docs/developer/development.rst

 **Commit changes**

-Go to dev branch for the development.
+Go to the `dev` branch for the development.

 .. code-block:: bash

   git checkout dev

-Fetch metadata from GitHub:
+Fetch the data from GitHub (download it to your local directory):

 .. code-block:: bash

   git fetch

-If required, pull data from GitHub:
+If required, intergrate the changes from GitHub into your local repository:

 .. code-block:: bash

   git pull

-It is recommended to create a new branch for an approach goal.
+It is recommended to create a new branch for an an implementation of a new feature/goal.

 .. code-block:: bash

   git checkout -b newBranch

-If changes is ready for the commit:
+If your changes are ready to be commited, stage and commit them:

 .. code-block:: bash